Crisp Victorian Steampunk Ale or Steam Lager

 • OG 1051 SG

-The Crisp Victorian Steampunk Ale recipe was first brewed for the Craft Brewers Conference (CBC) in 2018; combining the old world and new.
-We utilise Chevallier® as the base malt to give a rich, robust, marmalade and malty base and layer on top the classic California Common hops, Northern Brewer.
-We’ve added an Australian twist with Vic Secret hops making this a truly well-travelled ale.
+The Crisp Victorian Steampunk Ale recipe (also known as Steam Lager) was first brewed for the Craft Brewers Conference (CBC) in 2018, blending the old world with the new.
+We utilize Chevallier as the base malt to provide a rich, robust, marmalade-like and malty base, and layer on top the classic California Common hops, Northern Brewer.
+We’ve added an Australian twist with Vic Secret hops, making this a truly well-travelled ale.

 BASICS